nuel232/sleepDeptCalculator/README.md

 If you see a 400 error when trying to authenticate:

-1. Check that your Supabase API keys are correct in `supabase-config.js`
+1. Check that your Supabase API keys are correct in your `.env` file or `supabase-config.js`
 2. Ensure the email confirmation process is completed before trying to log in
 3. Try clearing your browser cache and cookies